Kei18/mapf-IR/readme.md

 This software is released under the MIT License, see [LICENSE.txt](LICENCE.txt).

 ## Notes
+- You can see the performance of each solver from [auto\_record repo](https://github.com/Kei18/mapf-IR/tree/auto_record).
+The records were created by Github Actions.
 - Maps in `maps/` are from [MAPF benchmarks](https://movingai.com/benchmarks/mapf.html).
   When you add a new map, please place it in the `maps/` directory.
 - The font in `visualizer/bin/data` is from [Google Fonts](https://fonts.google.com/).